NCEAS/metacat/docs/user/metacat/source/geoserver.rst

    GeoServer's Layer Preview allows you to see an OpenLayer rendering of the new layer.

-8. Copy the default ``map.js`` file that assembles the map in OpenLayers (``style/common/spatial/map.js``) to your skin’s spatial directory.
+8. Copy the default ``map.js`` file that assembles the map in OpenLayers (``style/common/spatial/map.js``) to your skin's spatial directory.
-9. Edit the init() method to include your new layer in the map – either as an overlay or as a base layer.
+9. Edit the init() method to include your new layer in the map - either as an overlay or as a base layer.
 10. Point your browser to the map interface.
 Your new layer should appear with the existing ones.